Dorothy Liebes

-Dorothy Wright Liebes (14 October 1897 – 20 September 1972) was an American textile designer and weaver renowned for her innovative, custom-designed modern fabrics for architects and interior designers.
+Dorothy Wright Liebes (14 October 1897 – 20 September 1972) was an American textile designer and weaver renowned for her innovative, custom-designed modern fabrics for architects, interior designers, and fashion designers.
 She was known as "the mother of modern weaving".

 Early life

 Born Dorothy Wright on October 14, 1897, in Santa Rosa, California, she was the daughter of Frederick L. Wright, a chemistry professor, and Bessie Calderwood Wright, a teacher.
-While studying anthropology, art, and teaching at the State Teachers College at San Jose and at the University of California, Berkeley, she was advised to experiment with textile design.
+While studying anthropology, art, and teaching at the State Teachers College at San Jose (now San Jose State University) and at the University of California, Berkeley, she was a student of Anne Swainson and advised to experiment with textile design.
 She bought a small portable loom and taught herself how to weave.

 In 1928, she married Leon Liebes, a businessman.
 They divorced in 1940, although Dorothy Liebes retained his surname professionally.
 In 1948 she married the Pulitzer Prize-winning journalist, Relman Morin.